Synapxe-DNA/healthhub-content-optimization/article-harmonisation/README.md

 ### Running the Article Rewriting Workflow

 To run the project, first ensure that you have installed all the packages in `requirements.txt`.
-Next, head to `harmonisation.py` and run the file to start the article harmonisation process.
+Next, head to `main_harmonisation.py` and run the file to start the article harmonisation process.

+You will need to specify which function to use `optimise_articles` for article optimisation and `harmonise_articles` for article harmonisation in `main_harmonisation.py`.

 Currently, the article harmonisation and optimisation is a single process but it might be bound to change in future developments.